 A number of needs were identified from the wealth of experience of the experts, who reflected on a range of jurisdictions and justice mechanisms.
 This includes the need to increase the implementation of laws on international crimes in all national jurisdictions; increased complementarity between national jurisdictions and hybrid tribunals; the establishment of a permanent investigative mechanism under the mandate of the United Nations; a stronger focus on victims’ participation in judicial proceedings; ensuring national core crimes legislations meet international standards; wider proliferation of national investigative mechanisms; and more focused civil society advocacy.

-For more information and the conference program, please click here.
+For more information, pictures, and the conference program, please click here.